+977-9841673696

 • Don’t go too fast, too far, or don’t make the last climb.

-• No Smoking, Alcohol, and sleeping pills.
+• No Smoking, Alcohol, or sleeping Tablets.

 • Climb high and sleep low.

-• Avoid getting sweat and cold
+• Avoid getting sweaty and cold

 • If symptoms are getting worse descent as soon as possible

-• Never sent descent or leave the sick person alone
+• Never sent descent or leave alone the sick person

 AMS symptoms generally can arise or feel above 3000 meters and present in the following ways: